Lorna Luft: Stage and television

-From November 2006 through January 2007, Luft performed in the U.K. premiere of Irving Berlin's White Christmas, a new stage adaptation based on the film.
-She reprised her role the next year, playing the Edinburgh Playhouse from November 19 to December 8, 2007, and the Wales Millennium Centre at the Donald Gordon Theatre from December 13, 2007, through January 12, 2008.
+From November 2006 through January 2007, Luft performed in the U.K. premiere tour of Irving Berlin's White Christmas: The Musical, a stage adaptation of the 1954 film.
+She reprised her role the following year, playing the Edinburgh Playhouse from November 19 to December 8, 2007, and the Wales Millennium Centre's Donald Gordon Theatre from December 13, 2007, through January 12, 2008.

 Luft appeared in four episodes of the 2007–2009 Logo animated series Rick & Steve: The Happiest Gay Couple in All the World.

 In October 2007, Luft released her debut album Lorna Luft: Songs My Mother Taught Me in the U.K. Produced by Barry Manilow and Luft's husband Colin R. Freeman, the album celebrates Garland's music.
-To promote the album, Luft appeared on the 29th October 2007 edition of the Ken Bruce Show on BBC Radio 2.
-She took part in Celebrity Popmaster.
-In 2005, Luft toured Ireland with her stage show, Songs My Mother Taught Me.
-In June 2006, she surprised audiences at Carnegie Hall by performing a duet with Rufus Wainwright on the song "After You've Gone" at the end of Wainwright's tribute concert for Garland's triumphant 1961 comeback at the same venue.
+In 2005, Luft toured Ireland with her stage show "Songs My Mother Taught Me".
+In June 2006, she surprised audiences at Carnegie Hall by performing a duet with Rufus Wainwright on the song "After You've Gone" at the conclusion of Wainwright's tribute concert commemorating Judy Garland's 1961 comeback performance at the venue.

 Luft appeared in The Wizard Of Oz, a stage version of the movie that made Garland famous, at The Lowry in Manchester, England.
 She portrayed the role of the Wicked Witch of the West.

 In April 2009, Luft completed a successful U.K. tour of the Hugh Whitemore play Pack of Lies, where she played the role of Helen Kroger, starring alongside Jenny Seagrove, Simon Shepherd, and Daniel Hill.
 In May 2009 she appeared in W magazine as a special guest performer for the acclaimed avant-garde Theo Adams Company's latest project, "Performance", photographed by David Sims.
 In July 2009, she appeared at the Mermaid Theatre, London to record for the radio series Friday Night Is Music Night.
 Lorna Luft and Friends – A Tribute to Judy Garland also featured John Barrowman, Frances Ruffelle, and Linzi Hateley.

 Between May and July 2015, Luft toured the U.K. in Judy - The Songbook of Judy Garland, a show highlighting Garland's life and music.
 The show featured her signature songs and recreations of film scenes from her MGM years.